uilab-kaist/cs570-spring-2020/README.md

 - More details will be described in the document below
 - https://uilab-kaist.github.io/cs570-spring-2020/project

 ## Evaluation

-* Midterm : 25%
+* 2 Homework Assignments : xx%
-* Homework Assignments : 25%
+* 7 In-Class Activities : xx%
-* 8 In-Class Quizzes : 15%
+* 4-8 Pop Quizzes : xx%
-* Project : 35%
+* Project : xx%
-  * Proposal presentation : 5%
+  * Proposal presentation : x%
-  * Progress presentation : 5%
+  * Progress presentation : x%
-  * Final presentation: 15%
+  * Final presentation: x%
-  * Final report : 5%
+  * Final report : x%
-  * Peer grading : 5%
+  * Peer grading : x%
-  * **Note that any team may get up to -25%p for project score if there is a serious problem with teamwork.**
+  * **Note that any team may get up to -x%p for project score if there is a serious problem with teamwork.**

 ## Textbook